thomasclarke1969/documentation/websdk/tutorials/messages.md

 * Using `message.parts[0].body` it renders the body of the first MessagePart (more on MessageParts later).
 * Using the Date Object from `message.sentAt`, it renders a timestamp for the Message.

-For each MessagePart, we will return the appropriately rendering for the `messagePart.body` for its given Mime Type.
+For each MessagePart, we will return the appropriate rendering for the `messagePart.body` for its given Mime Type.
 For this example, we only send the default Mime Type of `text/plain`.
 If any other Mime Types are sent, it will render "not supported" until suitable HTML is returned.

 This should render: